FirstTensorLabs/BitAds/README.md

 The burn percentage is calculated automatically by validators:

-1. **Periodic calculation**: Validators recalculate the burn percentage every X hours/days
+1. **Periodic calculation**: Validators recalculate the burn percentage every day.
 2. **Data fetching**: Validators fetch:
    - Total emissions in TAO (from chain)
    - TAO/USD price (from price oracle)